 - HDFC Ergo Home Shield Plan

 - SBI General Long Term Home Insurance Plan

 (Click on the image to open it in a new browser window)

-- I believe that New India Assurance’s Griha Suvidha is one of the most comprehensive home insurance plans.
-By default this house insurance policy provides burglary, terrorism & jewellery (up to Rs 4 Lakh) covers at a very competitive premium rate.
-It has one of the cheapest premium rates.
+- I believe that New India Assurance’s Griha Suvidha and HDFC Ergo’s Home Shield plans are very comprehensive home insurance plans.
+By default these house insurance policies provide burglary, terrorism & jewellery (up to Rs 4 Lakh) covers at a very competitive premium rate.

 How to make a claim on your Home Insurance?

 - After the calamity or unfortunate event, inform your insurance agent or insurance company about the destruction.

 - You have to submit a written claim document to the insurance company within the period stipulated.

 - The claim document should contain a detailed account of the articles lost/damaged and the actual value of each article.